 Money: Sometime in the past, there was some serious inflation; a million rupiah note is worth $67, The conversion is to divide by 10,000 (drop four digits) and then take 2/3 of what’s left.
 Most prices in Bali just drop the last thee zeros in favor of a K. In this case you divide by 10 (drop a digit) and then take 2/3 of what’s left.
 So something costing 600,000 may appear as 600K on a menu.
 Drop a zero, leaving 60, and taking 2/3 of that gives you $40.
 It’s not the easiest conversion.
 But we’ve had worse.
 Credit cards are accepted and there are ATMs everywhere.

 A note on costs: Bali is a safe country, with a kind and gentle population.
 It is welcoming to those from all rungs of the world’s economic ladder.
 Adventurous young people from around the globe can find clean, well-run and inexpensive hostels on the beach and in the mountains.
 There is a cheap and efficient (but crowded) bus system that covers the entire island.
 And the government keeps prices of food staples low while simultaneously supporting the country’s farmers.
-These price supports are mostly funded by the prices of extravagant five-star hotels and the safety and services provided by Bali to the world’s more well-to-do.
-The high-end properties are truly 5-star in comfort and price.
+These price supports are mostly funded by the income from the extravagant five-star hotels.
+The high-end properties are truly 5-star in every way.

-Early Arrival: If you arrive early, we’ll offer you the chance to spend a few unstructured days on one of the world’s great beaches.
+Early Arrival: If you arrive early, we’ll offer you the chance to spend a few days on one of the world’s great beaches.
 There’s great snorkeling, scuba, sailing and water sports of all kinds, as well as world class beach lounging and sunset appreciation.
-You can arrive at your leisure starting Oct 10, We’ll pick you up at the airport and transfer you.
-We’ll get you checked in and plan on meeting you at sunset for cocktails, dinner and a show.
-The four-night package is $1,950/person and includes airport pick up, the room, all taxes, breakfast each day and dinner and a show each night followed by afterglows in the bar or on the beach.
-You’ll be on your own for activities and lunch on these days.
-You can arrive anytime between October 10 to 13 and we’ll prorate the costs for the pretrip.
+You can arrive Oct 10.
+We’ll pick you up at the airport and transfer you.
+We’ll plan on meeting you at sunset for cocktails, dinner and a show.
+The four-night package is $2,950/person and includes airport pick up, the room, all taxes, breakfast each day and dinner and a show each night followed by afterglows in the bar or on the beach, We will take the group to lunch and a visit to a spectacular temple, perched high on a cliff overlooking the ocean.
+Most days you’ll be on your own for activities and lunch.
+You can arrive any day between October 8 to 13 and we’ll prorate the costs.
 We’ll transfer you to the Ubud mountain resort on Monday the 14th.

-Deposits and Cancellations: A $500 deposit is fully refundable for any reason until after you’ve made your next payment, So, it makes sense to reserve a place now and not end up on the wait list later.
-If later it doesn’t fit your schedule you can cancel and receive your deposit back.
-Until we travel, your deposit and payments are fully transferable to someone who takes your place, and if you cancel for any reason, we will refund all of your money if we can fill your spot.
+Deposits and Cancellations: A $1000/person deposit is fully refundable for any reason until after you’ve made your next payment in the summer.
+Until then, if you find that it doesn’t fit your schedule, you can cancel and receive your deposit back.
+At any time, your deposit and payments are fully transferable to someone who takes your place, and if you cancel for any reason, we will refund all of your money if we can fill your spot.